Noyce-Joel/Gallery/README.md

 Next-Cloudinary API 🔥

+Create a cloudinary login and access your cloudinary API key 🔑

-Run it locally on your development server
+Then run it locally on your development server 🏃‍♂️

 ```bash
 npm run dev
 ```